codepress/admin-columns/readme.txt

 = 2.3.4 =
 * [Added] A column can have it's own JS/CSS files by using the CPAC_Column::scripts() method
 * [Added] Column ID can be found by hovering over the "Type" label in your column settings
-* [Added] Columns work for Network Users on a multisite
 * [Fixed] is_field() method of the custom field column works as intended

 = 2.3.3 =